-Wild fires, smoke from factories, cigarette smoke, kitchen fires, and other smoke can cause mucous membranes and the lungs to become irritated and inflamed.
+Wild fires, smoke from factories, cigarette smoke, 2nd-hand cigarette smoke (breathing cigarette smoke from others), kitchen fires, and other smoke can cause mucous membranes and the lungs to become irritated and inflamed.
 All types of smoke can cause damage to the body if enough is inhaled.
 The immune system is also affected by breathing smoke and can result in joint pain and other conditions not usually associated with smoke inhalation.

 People with asthma, emphysema, heart disease, sinus problems, and allergies are especially prone to developing problems from smoke.
-Common symptoms from smoke inhalation include fatigue, coughing, throat irritation, watering eyes, sinus congestion, wheezing, shortness of breath, headaches, and nose bleeds.
+Common symptoms from smoke inhalation and breathing second hand smoke include fatigue, coughing, throat irritation, watering eyes, sinus congestion, wheezing, shortness of breath, headaches, and nose bleeds.

 Smoke in the air?
 Stay hydrated!
 Drink lots of water and herbal teas with lemon.
 Also drink mullein tea.

 Herbs can really help to heal smoke damaged tissue and mucus membranes.
 Building immunity is also important for healing.
 Try astragalus, ginseng, yellowroot, and licorice tea or capsules.
 Eat oatmeal, yogurt, and bananas to soothe the throat.

 It is unpleasant but can bring relief to the sinuses – just snort some warm salt water from a bowl up into your nose then blow it back out into a tissue.

 Follow the directions on the label.
 Buy drops that are for lubricating the eyes, not to get the red out.

 If over-the-counter or prescription eye drops are not available, use distilled water to make a week yellowroot, calendula, or eyebright tea.
 Cool completely, strain two times through clean coffee filters or sterile cotton cloth, and pour a little into eyes with a teaspoon.